mongodb-js/collection-sample/README.md

 is omitted for performance optimization.
 If the sample size is above 5% of the result set count (but less than 100%), the algorithm falls back to the reservoir sampling, to avoid a blocking sort stage on the server.

+If the `raw` option is used, native sampling will always be used even if the sample size is above 5%.

 #### Reservoir Sampling